Skip to main content

 Reality Check

 How are notions of race, gender and sexuality shaped through reality dating shows?
 How does reality television normalize surveillance?
-Why are networks and streaming services investing in new reality television content?
 While reality television might serve as a form of escapism, entertainment and fun, these shows are also cultural products reflecting norms about identity, relationships, and society.
-Through a focus on shows like Love Island and Survivor, students will be introduced to core concepts in media studies and learn how to critically examine popular culture through screenings, optional readings, and discussions.
+Through a focus on shows like Love Island and Survivor, Reality Check is offered as a one-credit Learning Where You Live (LWYL) course (UNILWYL 1430) in which students will learn how to critically examine popular culture through screenings, optional readings, and class discussions.